LiskArchive/lisk-legacy-docs/configuration.md

 ### Enable/Disable Forging

+> Important: Remember that after restarting your Lisk node, you need to re-enable forging again.
-> The endpoint to perform this action is **idempotent** what it means, the result has to be the same, no matter how many times you execute the same command.
+> The endpoint to perform this action is **idempotent**.
+That means, the result is the same, no matter how many times you execute query.

 If you are running your Lisk Node from a local machine, you can enable forging through the API client, without further interruption.

-> Important: Remember that after restarting your Lisk node, you need to re-enable forging again.

 Use the following curl command to **enable the forging** for your delegate:
 ```bash